Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, college football, more

-Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL, college football picks on Saturday, Nov.
-8
+Underdog promo code CBSSPORTS2: $100 bonus for new users for Week 10 NFL picks on Sunday, November 9

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-Twelve games on Sunday and one 'Monday Night Football' matchup highlight the NFL Week 10 schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Sunday features 12 games, and NFL Week 10 finishes with one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Among Sunday's featured games include an NFC West clash between the Los Angeles Rams (6-2) and San Francisco 49ers (6-3) and can be played on the best DFS apps.
-There are also eight NBA and 13 NHL games on Saturday, as well as a full college football slate highlighted by matchups like BYU vs. Texas Tech and Texas A&M vs. Missouri.
+There are also seven NBA and eight NHL games on Sunday, as well as several men's college basketball games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.